Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch05_Decimals.md

 Simplification of square roots is done like regular simplification.
 [Simplification of radicals code](Programs/Ch05/S07_01_Simplification_of_radicals.py)

 Squared numbers can be seen as squares in a 2D grid.
-Let $n$ be the area of a given square, then $\sqrt{n}$ is the measure of the size of each side.
+Let $n$ be the area of a given square, then $\sqrt{n}$ is the measure of its side's length.

 The symbol around $n$ in $\sqrt{n}$ is called the radical sign (signo de radical), it acts as a grouping symbol for the expression inside it.